-Many famous people for Donald Trump are well-known conservatives who jumped on the bandwagon of the highest-polling GOP candidate.
+Many famous people for Donald Trump are well-known conservatives who jumped onto the bandwagon of the highest-polling GOP candidate.
 Others are former cast members of Trump's Celebrity Apprentice, making it known how much of a pleasure it was to work with Trump - and possibly looking to ingratiate themselves with their former "boss."
-A few backers of Trump for president were looking for cabinet positions - some of whom actually got them.
+A few backers of Trump for president were looking for cabinet positions - and some actually got them.
 And of course, there's Charlie Sheen.

-Here are the figures from the entertainment or sports world who have publicly made it known they support Trump.
+Here are the figures from the entertainment and sports worlds who have publicly made it known they support Trump.

-The Sex Pistols lead singer John Lydon told UK morning news program Good Morning Britain he thinks President Donald Trump is great for the United States.
-While talking to the paper about Brexit, Lydon said he thought Trump was a good guy who was being unfairly targeted by the media.
+Sex Pistols lead singer John Lydon told UK morning news program Good Morning Britain he thinks President Donald Trump is great for the United States.
+While talking to the program about Brexit, Lydon said he thought Trump was a good guy who was being unfairly targeted by the media.